 "Transform" doesn't copy the opponent's moveset, so the user (e.g. Ditto) must resort to using Struggle, which has a low attack power and generates recoil damage.

 "Worry Seed" gives the target "Sleepless" status.
-In the main series, this suppressed the target's normal Ability, but here it is just an added (not to mention positive) status effect — in other words, you should be using it on your team members, not enemy Mons.
+In the main series, this suppresses the target's normal Ability, but here, it is just an added (not to mention positive) status effect — in other words, you should be using it on your team members, not enemy Mons.
 Ironically, this doesn't stop the AI from attempting to "attack" you with it.

 Inverted with "Selfdestruct" and "Explosion", which inflict fixed damage on hostile Pokémon and 50 percent damage on the player's team, regardless of whether it is used by the player or a hostile Pokémon.
 Meaning that a hostile Pokémon will suffer a KO after one or two uses, while the player can use it almost indefinitely (thanks to Regenerating Health and Reviver Seeds).